unxmaal/booterizer/README.md

 ```

 ### Setting System Timezone
-While you are in the PROM you should set the timezone to something approprate for where you live.
+While you are in the PROM you should set the timezone to something appropriate for where you live.
 ```
 setenv Timezone EST5EDT
 ```